I recently spent the weekend at a silent meditation retreat with my partner.

 I have learnt for sure that success doesn’t bring self-love – self-love brings success.

-Getting in shape, nabbing a boyfriend or landing a dream career role doesn’t make you love yourself (at least not on a permanent basis, as what happens when they fall through or come to an end?)
+Getting in shape, nabbing a boyfriend or landing a dream career role doesn’t make you love yourself.

-An innate sense of unconditional self-love and acceptance is the foundation from which healthy living, love and career success all come in an effortless, safe and beautiful way.
+An innate sense of unconditional self-love and acceptance is the foundation from which happiness, love and career success all come in an effortless, authentic and beautiful way.

 So the next time you want something in your life in order to feel good about yourself, give a little chuckle at the folly of your reverse thinking, and decide to feel good about yourself NOW.